raygun101/MarkupKit/README.md

     </LMRowView>

 In iOS 11, the `layoutMarginLeading` and `layoutMarginTrailing` properties map directly to the view's directional edge insets.
 In iOS 10 and earlier, they are applied dynamically based on the current text direction.

-#### System-Defined Margins
-A layout view's margins are initialized to zero by default.
-However, in iOS 10 and earlier, `UIKit` may in some cases assign system-defined, non-overridable values for a view's margins.
-In such cases, the following property can be used to disable margin-relative layout:

-    @property (nonatomic) BOOL layoutMarginsRelativeArrangement;

-When set to `false`, the view will ignore layout margins altogether and align subviews directly to its edges.
-The following properties can then be used instead to specify the amount of additional space that should be reserved at the top/bottom and leading/trailing edges of the view:

-    @property (nonatomic) CGFloat topSpacing;
-    @property (nonatomic) CGFloat bottomSpacing;
-    @property (nonatomic) CGFloat leadingSpacing;
-    @property (nonatomic) CGFloat trailingSpacing;

-For example, a view controller might override `viewWillLayoutSubviews` to set its view's top and bottom spacing to the length of its own top and bottom layout guides, respectively, ensuring that any subviews are positioned between the guides:

-    override func viewWillLayoutSubviews() {
-        super.viewWillLayoutSubviews()

-        let layoutView = view as!
-LMLayoutView

-        layoutView.topSpacing = topLayoutGuide.length
-        layoutView.bottomSpacing = bottomLayoutGuide.length
-    }

-In iOS 11, the top and bottom layout guide properties are deprecated, and the `viewRespectsSystemMinimumLayoutMargins` property of `UIViewController` can be used to disable system-defined margins.

 ### Touch Interaction
 By default, layout views do not consume touch events.
 Touches that occur within the layout view but do not intersect with a subview are ignored, allowing the event to pass through the view.
 Assigning a non-`nil` background color to a layout view will cause the view to begin consuming events.